How to grow cosmos – top tips for growing these colorful flowers

 Plant your cosmos in a group to make a real focal point statement for late summer into fall until the first frost.
 This will also attract more bees than if they are dotted through the garden.

-Cosmos are useful for cheery color in any area of a backyard and suit a range of styles, from cottage garden ideas and wildflower meadows to prairie planting and naturalistic planting design.
+Cosmos are useful for cheery color in any area of a backyard and suit a range of styles – from planting a cottage garden border, creating a prairie style naturalistic planting design, or planting a wildflower meadow.

 When to plant cosmos seeds